wp-cli/handbook/tools.md

----
-layout: doc
-title: Integrated tools
-description: Plugins, wrappers, and other projects that integrate with WP-CLI in some form.
-category: References
-quick_links:
-  - Plugins
-  - Wrappers
-  - Editor plugins
-  - Vagrant boxes
-  - Misc
----

 The following is a list of projects that integrate with WP-CLI in some form.
 For installable WP-CLI packages, please see the [package index](/package-index/).

 ## Plugins